• Charging

 Plugshare

-PlugShare is incredibly popular and it’s also completely free.
-Like Zap-Map, the PlugShare app can be used to plan a trip in a specific vehicle.
+This app is most like Zap-Map, but it seems like it’s aimed at a US driver.
+With brown and green pins that look like petrol pumps, it’s looks are not inspiring.
+The PlugShare app can be used to plan a trips in a specific vehicle and shows you a map.
 It doesn’t show how elevation affects your range, just shows you the likely max range with a big green circle on the map – and that is either very conservative or hasn’t noticed what car we selected.
 You can filter by reviews, so you can see only the best chargers in other drivers’ opinions.

 We were expecting great things from PlugShare, but in fact were really disappointed.
 For example, it showed us Tesla chargers for our ID.3 (not the one’s just opened up to other users) and it didn’t seem easy to filter away slower chargers.